zinchenko-ihor/DevOps_online/m6/Task6.2/README.md

 2. Install and configure DHCP server on VM1. <br>
 For configure DHCP on VM1 used DNSMASQ. <br>
+Dnsmasq has three main subsystems, namely:<br>
+  - DNS Subsystem: Provides caching of A, AAAA, CNAME, and PTR records, as well as DNSKEY and DS records.
+  - DHCP Subsystem: Provides support for DHCPv4, DHCPv6, BOTP, and PXE.
+You can use both static and dynamic DHCP leases, built-in read-only TFTP server to support network connectivity.
+  - Router Advertisement Subsystem: Provides basic auto-configuration for an IPv6 host.

 2.1 Install DNSMASQ. <br>
 ```